 Frequently Asked Questions

 - The sooner you declare a specialization, the sooner you will be assigned a Faculty Advisor in the program of study you have selected.
 You declare your specialization in the College Office, BA 253.

 - Contact the College Office of your intended new major.
-You will need a 2.0 GPA and possible other requirements to transfer from one college to another.
+You will need a 2.0 GPA and possibly other requirements to transfer from one college to another.